farglabs/proxy8080/README.md

 Q: I'm getting Server 500 errors, I'm not seeing what I think I should be seeing, my styling appears to be broken, javascript isn't working and this doesn't seem to do what I needed it to do; help?!

 A: Make sure that Apache is configured to allow overrides and set your proxyPath in both the .htaccess file and the config.ini files!

+Q: My application runs on a port other than 8080, will proxy8080 still work for me?

+A: Of course!
+You can set the value of the proxiedPort variable in your config.ini to any port number between 1 and 65535 (e.g. for a Node app running a dev port of 3000, just set proxiedPort to 3000.)